-Most leaders of European countries do not have children.
+Several high-profile European leaders do not have biological children.

 On 14 May 2017, the Washington Examiner published a piece article titled “Emmanuel Macron and the Barren Elite of a Changing Continent,” which characterized Europe as being “governed by childless Baby Boomers”:

 Emmanuel Macron founded a new party, and his election as France’s president is said to herald the “revival of Europe.”
 Interestingly, Macron has no children.
 This is not that notable in itself.
 After all, George Washington had no biological children.
 But across the continent Macron wants to bind closer together, there’s a stark pattern:

 German Chancellor Angela Merkel also has no children.
 British prime minister Theresa May has no children.
 Italian prime minister Paolo Gentiloni has no children.
 Holland’s Mark Rutte has no children.
 Sweden’s Stefan Lofven has no biological children.
 Luxembourg’s Xavier Bettel has no children.
 Scotland’s Nicola Sturgeon has no children.
 Jean-Claude Juncker, president of the European Commission, has no children.

 This is too remarkable to ignore.
 While Macron is young — 39 years old — the rest of Europe is being governed by childless Baby Boomers.

 Breitbart News amplified this list in a post on the same topic two months later:

 The list goes on … Latvia’s childless president is Raimonds Vējonis, Lithuania’s childless president is Dalia Grybauskaitė, and Romania’s childless president is Klaus Werner Iohannis.